CHendrick00/sp-nnlc-docker/README.md

 `echo -en "0" > /data/params/d/DisableUpdates`
 3. Reboot the comma device.</br>
 `sudo reboot now`
+4. Exit the container's shell with `exit`
-4. Install any pending updates - this will overwrite all changes in the data directory.
+5. Install any pending updates - this will overwrite all changes in the data directory.

 **Method 2**
+1. SSH to the comma device:</br>
+`docker exec -it sp-nnlc-docker bash -c ssh comma`
-1. Delete your model with:</br>
+2. Delete your model with:</br>
 `cd /data/openpilot/sunnypilot/neural_network_data/neural_network_lateral_control && rm VEHICLE_NAME.json`
-2. If you backed up an existing model, revert the name change with:</br>
+3. If you backed up an existing model, revert the name change with:</br>
 `mv VEHICLE_NAME.bk VEHICLE_NAME.json`
-3. Reboot the comma device.</br>
+4. Reboot the comma device.</br>
 `sudo reboot now`
+5. Exit the container's shell with `exit`

 ## Environment Variables